What Shapes International Medical Flight Cost?

 Cabin class can be a medical comfort decision

 Economy may be entirely reasonable for some patients, especially for shorter routes and less invasive procedures.
 But there are cases where extra legroom, priority boarding, or business class is not a luxury purchase.
-It is a recovery decision.
+It is a recovery decision (NHS - Going abroad for medical treatment).

 After surgery, sitting for long periods may feel uncomfortable.
 You may want easier access to the aisle, less crowding, and more space to shift position.
 For some patients, particularly those traveling longer distances, the added cost of a more comfortable seat is justified by the reduced stress and better physical experience.